Bug Out Location: How To Find One You Can Afford

 5. Land Property Costs

-As a realist, property cost will always be an issue.
+As a realist, the cost of property will always be a factor.

-So you’ll have to balance each one of the 7 qualities to find one that will work within your budget.
+The truth is: The best properties will cost more.
+So, you’ll need to balance each of the 7 qualities I mentioned earlier to find one that fits your budget.

-However, if you plan to squat on some remote public land, the property costs aren’t really an issue.
+But, if you’re planning to squat on some remote public land, then property costs?
+Well, they’re not really much of an issue, are they?

 ↓ Overlooked Affordable Bug Out Locations